The Walmart version of Prime Day has arrived: A $98 Roku TV and $49 Instant Pot lead the best deals

-Here are a few of the best deals you can take advantage of right now.
-Browse them below, but remember that there are more great deals to be had.
+Keep reading for a roundup of a few of the best deals that you can score right now, but remember to pace yourself -- there will be more great deals to be had.
 We'll be adding more of the best as we discover them, so check back often.

 JVC's LT-50MAW595 is a 50-inch 4K TV with HDR.
 It's built on our favorite smart TV OS, Roku TV, and features a trio of HDMI inputs.
 Regularly selling for $349, it's 37% off during the sale, while supplies last.